ML - machine learning

 Facemesh example

-Schedule
+Schedule for 2020

 In this article Harsheev Desai describes his journey to become a TensorFlow Developer with Certificate in 5 months.